 Wildfire Smoke: Wildfires are a huge source of PM2.5 - these heatmaps will be useful if you’re interested in visualizing how smoke moves around.

 Urban Defence: Traffic, domestic heating, and bonfires all contribute to PM2.5 in the city.
 Indoor air system manufacturers might be particularly interested in helping users visualize this pollutant so they understand why and when air filtration is needed.
 We are also seeing an increased number of insurance and healthcare companies turn to PM2.5 information to help customers protect themselves from the harmful effects of particulate pollution.

 Southeast Asian Haze: PM2.5 is a particularly big seasonal issue in Southeast Asia due to specific low-cost ‘slash and burn' farming methods used in particular countries.
 These methods typically involve the burning of trees and plants by farmers to prepare fields for cultivation.
 Learn more about this here.

-Our heatmaps come as an out of the box product solution, which means your business can start using them from day one of integration.
+Our heatmaps come as an out-of-the-box product solution, which means your business can start using them from day one of integration.
 Unlike some map solutions out there, all you really need is 30 minutes of a developer’s time.
-We’ve also designed our pollution heatmaps to support the common map services such as Google and Mapbox.
+We’ve also designed our pollution heatmaps to support common map services such as Google and Mapbox.

 In addition to the high level of granularity already discussed, we offer a range of opportunities for zoomed-out visualization and international coverage.
 The heatmaps are currently available in 100+ countries meaning you'll always have room to scale in the future.

 For professionals interested in directly trying out our heatmaps, you can sign up directly for our free 14-day API trial and try out our visualizations for yourself.
 If you're just interested to see our heatmaps in action, head over to our live air quality map and search your location for an interactive demo!